thesilvrwolfx/silvr-repo/readme.md

 # **Vector Dot Product Implementation**

 ## **Introduction**
 The _dot product_ is a fundamental operation in linear algebra that takes two vectors and returns a scalar value.
-This operation is widely used in fields such as computer graphics, machine learning, and physics.
+This operation is widely used in fields such as:
+- Computer graphics
+- Machine learning
+- Physics.

 ---